chingu-voyages/v25-bears-team-05/README.md

 - Network
   - Add/remove connections
   - View users connections
+- Home Page
+  - Create new thread (post)
+  - View feed of user threads, sorted by connections, connection suggestions, and then all public threads
+  - React to a thread with a star, heart, or processing icon

 ## API Repo
 This app works in conjunction with a backend server: https://github.com/chingu-voyages/v25-bears-team-05-repo2